stacychen/SQL/3-Team_names.md

 ## Goal: List all the teams names for a single competition.

 Create a list with all the team names for a single competition.
 Here, the competition will be the first competition with a name that begins with the letter 'A'.
-The team names will be listed in alphabetical order.
+The team names in this competition will be listed in alphabetical order.

 Tables used: Competitions, Teams